mmukul/DevOpsTrainingCourse/README.md

 - **Practical Demo**

 ### Project
-- Freestyle Jenkins job to build & compile Java project using build tool i.e. maven
+- Freestyle Jenkins job to build and compile Java project using Maven build tool
-- Declarative pipeline in Jenkins to build Java application docker image & then push the image to dockerhub
+- Declarative pipeline in Jenkins to build Java application using docker image and then push the image to Dockerhub